trevorwjames/trevorwjames.github.io/_posts/2020-06-23-Planning-Travel-Like-Data-Scientist.md

 <iframe style="border-width:0" src="https://charts.sharpdesigndigital.com/trevor-tribecreviewsprice.html" width="725" height="390"> </iframe>

 Say we haven't won the lottery, yet.
 Lets select abother neightborhood that is more in our price range.
 Contrary to popular belief, Harlem is a very up and coming area that is a short train ride away from some awesome attractions downtown.
-If you use the same guildines as above.
-We can pick out a place to stay that is in our price range, as well as if that one in our range has some reviews.
+If you use the same guidelines as above.
+We can pick out a place to stay that is in our price range.
+Also we can compare how reviewed out each place is as well.

 <iframe style="border-width:0" src="https://charts.sharpdesigndigital.com/trevor-harlemreviews.html" width="725" height="390"> </iframe>